What are Hard Drive Noises?

 1. Check the hard drive by disconnecting it from your computer.
-This will allow you to detect if the noise is coming from the hard disk or another component of your system like the fan, data cable issue and so on.
+This will allow you to detect if the noise is coming from the hard disk or another component of your system like the fan, data cable issue, and so on.

-To do this, remove the power cable from your hard drive and connect the drive, see if the noise still persists.
+To do this, remove the power cable from your hard drive and connect the drive, to see if the noise still persists.
 Once you are sure that the noise is coming out of the hard drive, try to back up immediately.

-2. Once you are sure of the hard drive noise that it’s a fault and a threat to your hard drive data.
+2. Once you are sure of the hard drive noise it’s a fault and a threat to your hard drive data.
 Run the Hard drive diagnostic tool that your system offers.
 This will present the health of your hard drive and try to fix the problems associated with the hard drive.

 Before running the diagnostic tool, close all the open applications in your system.
 This will allow the diagnosis tool to offer the best fix.